-Aerial counts carried out in 2016 in the Baltic Sea found more than 30,000 grey seals, of which over 11,000 were spotted in Finnish waters.
-In addition, around 7,400 Baltic ringed seals were counted in the Bothnian Bay.
+In 2020, more than 40,000 gray seals, or halls, were seen in aerial calculations in the Baltic Sea.
+Of these, less than 17,000 were in the Finnish waters.
+In addition, around 13,300 Baltic ringed seals were counted in the Bothnian Bay.

 At the time the count is carried out in May and June, most grey seals are found on the fringes of the Baltic Sea basin – in the archipelago of Central Sweden, in the archipelago of Southwest Finland and on the western coast of Estonia.
 Over the last few years, the increase in the population size has been most noticeable in the archipelago of Central Sweden.
 In the southern reaches of the Baltic Sea, population counts of grey seals have shown slow but steady growth.

 Since 2000, the grey seal population in the Baltic Sea area has increased annually by five per cent on average.
 In Finnish waters, the number of grey seals spotted by counters has remained at a relatively stable level.
 In spring 2016 majority of grey seals (9,627) counted in Finland were seen, as usual, in the archipelago of Southwest.

 In spring 2016 result from ringed seal census is clearly lower (7,437) than during the last year, when ice conditions were unusual and counts resulted record-breaking 17,400 ringed seals.
 Results do not tell sudden changes in ringed seal numbers, but changes in census conditions.
 The ringed seal population in the Bay of Bothnia increased around by five per cent annually since 1988.

 Although seal populations have been on the increase, factors such as climate change may pose completely new threats, particularly to the ringed seal, whose reproduction depends on ice and snow.

 Grey seals counted in the different areas in 2016